 Toronto Biennial of Art Publications is a growing library of content, contexts, and concepts emerging from, and expanding on, TBA’s Exhibitions and public programs.

-In partnership with Art Metropole and Goose Lane Editions, TBA releasd the exhibition catalogue, Precarious Joys, at the opening of its third edition on September 21, 2024.
+In partnership with Art Metropole and Goose Lane Editions, TBA released the exhibition catalogue, Precarious Joys, at the opening of its third edition on September 21, 2024.
 Edited by the Biennial’s 2024 curators, this publication includes conversations between artists, curators, community and staff members, as well as reproductions of artwork by featured artists.
 Together, the texts and images offer readers insights into how artistic practices can amplify political consciousness and reassert the power of aesthetics in shaping collective existence.

 Please visit the Publications page to learn more about where TBA Publications are sold.